-Deer hunting in Finland is a common hobby as there are large populations of fallow deers, white tailed deers and roe deers roaming in our forests.
+Deer hunting in Finland is a common hobby as there are large populations of fallow deer, white tailed deer, and roe deer roaming in our forests.
 The deer hunting season is almost over, but here’s some basic information about the deer hunting in Finland.
-Even if you are not into hunting, it is useful to know something about it when spending time outdoors among all the deers and hunters.
+Even if you are not into hunting, it is useful to know something about it when spending time outdoors among all the deer and hunters.

 What is required for the deer hunting in Finland?

 The hunting is regulated by the Hunting Act and the Hunting Decree.
 There are also several other acts and decrees concerning weapons, animal welfare and nature conservation.
 Hunting is practised in accordance with the principles of sustainable use and ensuring that game animal populations are not endangered and that unnecessary suffering is not cause for the animals.

 New hunters must sign up for a course to pass hunting examination.
 After the hunting examination they are able to obtain a hunting card, which is required from everyone who hunts in Finland.
 The hunting card basically equals to a game management fee, which is renewed on a yearly basis from August to July.
 Hunting insurance is included in the game management fee.
 Hunters need to have license for firearms and all firearms must be stored in a locked cabinet when not used for hunting.
 A shooting test is required for deer hunting, or a bow shooting test if you are hunting with a bow.
 Shooting tests are organized usually in the summer or early autumn before the hunting season begins.

 In Finland, hunting rights go with land ownership.
 Most of the land is owned privately, and the landowners can lease the hunting right on their property to another party.
 Hunters have established hunting associations (hunting clubs) and rented areas for hunting from the land owners.
 Metsähallitus, Parks and Wildlife Finland, is the hunting right holder on state-owned areas, which are concentrated in the east and north of the country.